 What is a multi-point injection system (MPFI)?

-Just as earlier mentioned, the MPFI is a system of injecting fuel into an internal combustion engine through multi ports situated on the intake valve of each cylinder. an exact quantity of fuel is delivering to each cylinder at the appropriate time.
+A multi-point injection which is abbreviated as MPFI is a system that injects fuel into the intake ports just upstream of each cylinder’s intake valve, rather than at a central point within an intake manifold.
+Just as earlier mentioned, the MPFI is a system of injecting fuel into an internal combustion engine through multiple ports situated on the intake valve of each cylinder. an exact quantity of fuel is delivered to each cylinder at the appropriate time.

 Conventionally, petrol (or gasoline) engines are also called spark ignition (SI) engines. it uses a carburetor to mix air and fuel but it has poor response acceleration and deacceleration to the system. this carburetor also has a big problem with increased emissions.
 The purpose of these fuel injectors is to inject a precise quantity of fuel into the chamber.